timarbuckle/cloudsponge/README.md

     $ cp cloudsponge.conf.example cloudsponge.conf

-Edit the file, replace with your key and password after registering with cloudsponge.
+Edit the file cloudsponge.conf and update with your key and password received from registering with cloudsponge.

     $ python test.py <service>